Glass delusion: Contemporary accounts

+Tommaso Garzoni documented a man who tried to throw himself into a glazier’s furnace and emerge as an inghistara, a long-necked jug without a handle.

 Robert Burton's The Anatomy of Melancholy (1621) touches on the subject in the commentary as one of many related manifestations of the same anxiety:

 Fear of devils, death, that they shall be so sick, of some such or such disease, ready to tremble at every object, they shall die themselves forthwith, or that some of their dear friends or near allies are certainly dead; imminent danger, loss, disgrace still torment others; that they are all glass, and therefore will suffer no man to come near them; that they are all cork, as light as feathers; others as heavy as lead; some are afraid their heads will fall off their shoulders, that they have frogs in their bellies, Etc.

-Miguel de Cervantes based one of his short novels, The Glass Graduate (El licenciado Vidriera, 1613), on the delusion of the title subject, an aspiring young lawyer.
+Miguel de Cervantes based one of his short novels, The Glass Graduate (El licenciado Vidriera, 1613), on the delusion of the title subject, an aspiring young lawyer named Tomás Rodaja.
 The protagonist of the story falls into a grave depression after being bedridden for six months subsequent to being poisoned with a purportedly aphrodisiac potion.
 He claims that, being of glass, his perceptions are clearer than those of men of flesh and demonstrates by offering witty comments.
 After two years of illness, Rodaja is cured by a monk; no details of the cure are provided except that the monk is allegedly a miracle-maker.

 The Dutch poet Constantijn Huygens (whose contemporary Caspar Barlaeus experienced the glass delusion) wrote in Costly Folly (1622) of its subject:

 He fears everything that moves in his vicinity... the chair will be the death for him; he trembles at the bed, fearful that one will break his bum, the other smash his head.

 French philosopher René Descartes wrote Meditations on First Philosophy (1641), using the glass delusion as an example of an insane person whose perceived knowledge of the world differs from the majority.
 In An Essay Concerning Human Understanding (Book II, Chapter XI, 13) when proposing his celebrated model of madness, John Locke also refers to the glass delusion.

 In modern times, the glass delusion has not completely disappeared, and there are still isolated cases today.
 "Surveys of modern psychiatric institutions have only revealed two specific (uncorroborated) cases of the glass delusion.
 Foulché-Delbosc reports finding one Glass Man in a Paris asylum, and a woman who thought she was a potsherd was recorded at an asylum in Merenberg."
-Andy Lameijn, a psychiatrist from the Netherlands, reports that he has a male patient suffering from the delusion in Leiden.
+Andy Lameijn, a psychiatrist from the Netherlands, reported in 2015 that he had a male patient suffering from the delusion in Leiden.

 German alchemist Johann Joachim Becher had a fascination with glass delusion.
-In Physica Subterranea (1669), he wrote that he discovered a way of turning dead human bodies into glass.
-However, Becher's claim was not true.
+In Physica Subterranea (1669), he claimed to have discovered a way of turning dead human bodies into glass.